sympy/sympy/doc/src/guides/custom-functions.md

   will be simpler to just [define a Python function](custom-functions-fully-evaluated).
 If you really do want a symbolic function, think about when you want it to evaluate to something else and when you want it to stay unevaluated.
+One option is to make your function unevaluated and define a [doit method](custom-functions-doit) to evaluate it.

 - **Avoid too much automatic evaluation.**